 Mixed reality will also play a part of the simulated reality trend.
 Mixed reality is an augmented reality with a twist.
 The graphics in mixed reality can mix with actual objects in physical reality.
 For example, a Pokémon character can hide behind a physical desk in reality and the user will not see the character until the user ventures to the other side of the desk.

 VR/AR already exists within the MEC computing space.
-However, as MEC grows — and as 5G becomes a reality — these applications at predicted to grow as well.
+However, as MEC grows — and as 5G becomes a reality — these applications are predicted to grow as well.
 Below are some of the trends expected from MEC and AR/VR in the near future.

 MEC and AR/VR Upcoming Trends